 While it's always filled with plenty of tourists, Oktoberfest is still very much a local scene.
 It's estimated that 90 percent of the attendees are Bavarians.
 The festival is busiest late and on weekends, but weekday afternoons and early evenings are a delight, when it's easier to find a spot inside a tent, and the grounds are filled with happy kids (Tuesdays are official family days).

-These days, Oktoberfest would be an ideal target for terrorists, so security is tight.
+These days, since Oktoberfest would be an ideal target for terrorists, security is tight.
 Each tent has its own security and a new fence surrounds the festival grounds.
 There is a heavy police and security presence at each entrance, and no large bags are allowed in.
 In spite of all this, my recent visit felt relaxed and fun.
 The security and organization were typical of German efficiency.
 Munich's downtown also felt manageable while the bulk of tourists were out at the fairgrounds, making it a good time to sightsee.

 First-timers might find all the chaos a bit daunting.
 But Oktoberfest is, by its very nature, open and friendly.
 Take a seat at any table that can fit an extra rear end, dive into the conversation with a clink of the glass and a hearty shout of "Prost!" — and become part of the buzzing Bavarian hullabaloo.